storozhilov/mariadb-enterprise/README.md

-MySQL Cookbook
+MariaDB Cookbook
 =====================

-The Mysql Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
+The MariaDB Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
 It is designed to be a reference example for creating highly reusable cross-platform cookbooks.

 Scope
 -----
-This cookbook is concerned with the "MySQL Community Server", particularly those shipped with F/OSS Unix and Linux distributions.
-It does not address forks or value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.
+This cookbook is concerned with the "MariaDB Enterprise Server", particularly those shipped with F/OSS Unix and Linux distributions.

 Requirements
 ------------